kokakodetect/kokako-detection/README.md

 **Use with Julia**

 There are four main files in this package, and four corresponding calls from within Julia.
-These will need be called in the following order.
+These will need to be called in the following order.
 From within Julia you can call these as follows

 ```